OceanGlidersCommunity/Oxygen_SOP/_sources/CONTRIBUTING.md

 - concrete suggestions i.e. related to correction of methods

 ## How to contribute
+You can contribute in two ways: Case 1[link to header] - opening an issue, Case 2[link to further down the page header] - creating a pull request

 1. Log into your Github account

 ### Case 1: Comment by opening an "issue":
 2. Open an issue, [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/issues)
 3. Click on the green bottom "New issue"
 ![edit_markdown_file](images/case_01_issue.png)
-4. Give your issue a clear title and describe the problem in a consise and organized way
+4. Give your issue a clear title and describe the problem in a concise and organized way
 5. Submit your new issue
 ![edit_markdown_file](images/submit_new_issue.png)
-6. Please keep the discussion always focussed on the issue topic
+6. Please keep the discussion always focused on the issue topic

 ### Case 2: Suggest a concrete modification via a "pull-request":